Vatican official among Catholic sisters at LA Hilton Foundation gathering

 Forty-five years later, that mandate still guided discussions at an Aug.
 25-29 gathering in Los Angeles with leading religious sisters convened by the Catholic Sisters Initiative, where board members and staff were updated on its work supporting Catholic sisters ministering to the poor around the world.

-During the meetings, four visiting sisters from Kenya, India, the Vatican, and Texas offered a “complete picture” of what the initiative, which gives away nearly $50 million in grants a year, is accomplishing around the world.
+During the meetings, four visiting sisters from Kenya, India, the Vatican, and Texas offered a “complete picture” of what the initiative, which gives away nearly $50 million in grants a year, is accomplishing.

 But just as valuable, the sisters found, were the opportunities to simply talk to one another.